Mujib Rahman Ansari: Views and influence

 An ally of the Taliban, Ansari was described as a "thorn in the side of the pro-western government in Afghanistan".
 Ansari was a prominent hardline critic of the Afghan republican government, stating that it was corrupt and merely a puppet regime of the Americans forces, and he was a staunch opponent of foreign soldiers in Afghanistan.
 In February 2021, Ansari stated that anyone who supported the government of Afghanistan was committing sin, and that "those who support the government are worse than Jews".
 Ansari frequently called the Ghani-led government corrupt and rebellious, and encouraged his followers to not support the "Afghan regime".
-Though a staunch critic of the government, Ansari was not opposed to the republican system itself; instead of directly attacking the government, Ansari instead opposed its officials and indirectly called the government "un-Islamic".
+Though a staunch critic of the government, Ansari was not opposed to the republican system itself; instead of directly attacking the government, Ansari opposed its officials and indirectly called the government "un-Islamic".
 For example, in one speech, Ansari stated that the government had "no smell of Islam".
 Ansari justified this by stating, "Emirate or caliphate, we want an Islamic system.
 It is under any name.
 It is a republic, an emirate or a caliphate.
 We want an Islamic system...
 The system of the Islamic Republic of Afghanistan adheres to Islamic principles.
 We are its servants".
 He also criticized the Taliban for conducting suicide attacks.
 Ansari was also a critic of the government of Tajikistan due to their creation of "religious restrictions".

 Despite his infamy, Ansari was very influential in Herat, with newspaper 8am.af writing:

 After the Taliban retook control of Afghanistan in 2021, Ansari stated that the new government should begin issuing fatwas against its opponents.
 While at a religious gathering in Kabul in July 2022, Ansari stated that people who commit "the smallest act against our Islamic government" should be beheaded.
 Ansari was also a critic of the Islamic State.
 Though he was accused by Qatali of spreading pro-Islamic State propaganda in 2021, Ansari later stated in an interview that "anyone who acts against the religion of Islam is rejected, and anyone who serves Islam, the nation, and the country is an endorsement of Islam".